-AUSTIN, TX - Vesicular stomatitis virus (VSV) was confirmed in horses on two Starr County premises on April 23, 2020.
-The National Veterinary Services Laboratories (NVSL) confirmed the virus as the New Jersey serotype.
-These confirmations mark the first cases of VSV in Texas this year.
+AUSTIN, TX - Vesicular stomatitis virus (VSV) has been confirmed in one horse on an El Paso County premises.
+This confirmation marks the third case of VSV in Texas this year.

-The horses were tested after the individual owners observed lesions on the horses' muzzles and contacted their veterinary practitioners.
-The animals are being monitored and the premises will remain under state quarantine until 14 days from the onset of lesions in the last affected animal on the premises.
+The horse was tested after the owner observed lesions and contacted their veterinary practitioner.
+The horse has been isolated on the premises and is being monitored.
+The El Paso site will remain under state quarantine until 14 days from the onset of lesions in the last affected animal on the premises.

 "VSV is spread by direct contact with infected animals or spread by insect vectors like black flies, sand flies, and biting midges," said Dr. Andy Schwartz, TAHC Executive Director.
-"The epidemiological investigations on the VSV-positive premises indicate that VSV-infected insects are likely the source of infection on these premises.
-Biosecurity measures and vector mitigation have been instituted to reduce the spread of the virus."
+"An epidemiological investigation is underway on the VSV-positive premises to identify the means for disease transmission."